d-iles/Productivity_App/README.md

 * Android Studio 4.1.1
 * Java SDK (using 30.0.2)

-This app is not deployed, and in order to test must be downloaded and ran through the Android Studio dev application.
+This app is not deployed, and in order to test must be cloned and emulated through the Android Studio dev application.

 ## Additional Info
 This project is open-source for collaboration!
 Feel free to download a copy and create a pull request if you would like to participate in development.